 Anyway, I currently live a life that seems to simply be the present.
 I’m sure many others feel that way.
 Asking ourselves to consider what is ahead or closely examine what was just behind us is, if you’ll forgive me, untimely.
 Literally, now, this now, is not the time.

-I could fall back on my folksy, narrative style and tell a story like this one: I was standing in my kitchen with my hand in a deli bag of sliced salami — as one does — when one of the boys walked in and said, “I don’t know what to do.”
+I could fall back on my folksy, narrative style and tell a story.
+Like this one: I was standing in my kitchen with my hand in a deli bag of sliced salami — as one does — when one of the boys walked in and said, “I don’t know what to do.”
 I guess he was bored but the question seemed more weighted than that alone.
 I immediately handed him a slice of salami and said, “You do now.”
 He took the slice, thanked me, and wandered off.
-I might vamp on that a bit, rhapsodizing on the notion of how, sometimes, all you can do is the next right thing, but I’m not sure it would be very genuine and, honestly, I’m not sure I know what the next right thing is anymore.
+Maybe I could vamp on that a bit, rhapsodizing on the notion of how, sometimes, all you can do is the next right thing, but I’m not sure it would be very genuine and, honestly, I’m not sure I know what the next right thing is anymore.

 Should I write of a pandemic that is killing so many, wrecking the economy, and ruining the daily lives of families everywhere?
 I could but, I’d probably have to leave out a lot.
 Like that this time has definitely brought our family together just as it was beginning to fracture into the busyness of high school life.
 There would not be so many games of Scrabble or euchre or hearts, far fewer movies and dinners together and cooking sessions.
 I would not have the opportunity to watch our sons face the stress and adversity that remote learning and social distancing has placed on them.
 They’re 15, and, well, would most certainly rather be among their peers, especially girl peers.